SebastianNeiswanger/Bible-Study/Church/Church.md

   speaker as "Speaker",
   sermon_theme as "Theme"
 FROM "Church"
-WHERE tags contains "church-notes"
+WHERE contains(file.tags, "church-notes")
-AND tags contains "sunday"
+AND contains(file.tags, "sunday")
-AND tags contains "sunday-evening"
+AND contains(file.tags, "sunday-evening")
 SORT date DESC
 LIMIT 10
 ```